Step-by-Step Instructions for Registering an Institutional Review Board (IRB)

 General Information - Completion of the IRB Roster form is required if your IRB is designated on a Federalwide assurance submitted to OHRP.

-If the IRB is designated under an OHRP assurance, be sure your IRB meets the minimum requirements for membership.
 As detailed at 45 CFR Part 46, an IRB shall:

 - Have at least five members, with varying backgrounds to promote complete and adequate review of research activities commonly conducted by the institution.
 The IRB shall be sufficiently qualified through the experience and expertise of its members, and the diversity of the members, including consideration of race, gender, and cultural backgrounds and sensitivity to such issues as community attitudes, to promote respect for its advice and counsel in safeguarding the rights and welfare of human subjects.